 Qualified applicants should, at a minimum, possess an undergraduate degree from an accredited college or university as well as have previous experience in relevant information technology fields; or five to seven years related experience and/or training; or equivalent combination of education and experience.
 This position requires advanced computer application skills.

 The Middle Georgia Regional Commission provides services to 11 counties and 20 cities in Middle Georgia through its office located in Macon, Georgia.
 Interested persons should submit a cover letter, resume, and three references to:

 by e-mail to firstname.lastname@example.org.

-  Applications will be accepted for this position until September 05, 2017.
+Applications will be accepted for this position until the position is filled.
 Candidates for the position will be subject to a criminal background check, motor vehicle license verification, pre-employment drug screening and skills assessments.

 The Middle Georgia Regional Commission is an equal employment opportunity employer.

 THE GEORGIA GEOSPATIAL INFORMATION OFFICE – INTERNSHIP OPPORTUNITY